Updated: Oct 13, 2022

 Brands must be consistent and constantly driven as the center piece of the musician’s image.
 Your brand should span across all the channels your fans will interact with and consistently deliver the same message.
 Websites, social media, electronic press kits, blogs, email campaigns, and any other channels of interaction with your audience should all have consistent branding.

-Using Professional Grade Music Press Kits
+Professional Grade Music Press Kits

 Music press kits are probably the most under used tool by musicians.
 The fact is, music press kits are the best way to promote your music to industry decision makers and are now considered a necessity with artist managers and PR managers.
 It is a quick and easy way to get the point across without wasting too much of your prospect’s time.
 Many venues and music promoters get tons of submissions and have very little time to sift through them all.

 Many so-called press kits are either the band’s website or a template version of some online provider DIY platform and simply look generic and like everyone else.
 A well-designed, one-page, music press kit should be captivating and give your audience a swift rundown of your music assets and plenty of reasons to remember you.
-High visual content, high quality music players and content customization is the key to building a great EPK that engages the reader and leaves a lasting impression.
+High visual content, high quality music players and content customization is the key to building great examples of an EPK that engages the reader and leaves a lasting impression.

 If you’re not using a professional looking electronic press kit to promote your music, then you might consider investing in getting one made.
 A well designed EPK can be an essential weapon for landing more opportunities in your lap.